hrithikguy/systecash/doc/README.translator.txt

 Table Of Contents

-1. How to create a GnuCash translation file for use with gettext
+1. How to create a systecash translation file for use with gettext

 2. Remarks about the keyword 'fuzzy' in the po file

-3. How to translate the GnuCash manual
+3. How to translate the systecash manual

 4. How to translate the files containing the new account hierarchies

 ----------------------------------------------------------------------

- 1. How to create a GnuCash translation file for use with gettext
+ 1. How to create a systecash translation file for use with gettext

-This section explains how to create a GnuCash translation file for use with GNU gettext.
+This section explains how to create a systecash translation file for use with GNU gettext.

    by Yannick  LE  NY <y-le-ny@ifrance.com>, the French translator
                            V1.1 - 20000813

-1) Take the file gnucash.pot, edit it with any text editor and save it as 'CODE-COUNTRY.po' (it must be a plain text file only not formatted text) where the CODE-COUNTRY is two or more letters which denote the language and country for the translation.
+1) Take the file systecash.pot, edit it with any text editor and save it as 'CODE-COUNTRY.po' (it must be a plain text file only not formatted text) where the CODE-COUNTRY is two or more letters which denote the language and country for the translation.